 MGMT 311 (3-3-0) Principles of Management: A study of the theory and process of management principles and basic organization behavior.
-Emphasizes major managerial functions such as planning, organizing, leading, and controlling as well as on the role of the manager in a changing environment.
-Explains also the ethical issues, managerial decision making, leadership behaviors, managing diverse workforce and an introduction to international management.
+Emphasizes major managerial functions such as planning, organizing, leading, and controlling, as well as the role of the manager in a changing environment.
+Explains ethical issues, managerial decision making, leadership behaviors, and managing a diverse workforce and provides an introduction to international management.

-Prerequisite: BADM 214 and BADM 215 and ECON 211 and ECON 212 and ACCT 211
+Prerequisite: ECON 211 Or ECON 212 And ACCT 211